hrsetyono/gutenberg-tutorial/00 - javascript es5 syntax/README.md

 });
 ```

-The value of `this` refers to the callback function. jQuery did magic to make it refer to the target element.
+The value of `this` refers to the  did magiccallback function. jQuery to make it refer to the target element.

 But the example above won't work if we use the Arrow function: